abhijeet0401/MapXFantom/README.md

 <img src='./screenshot/prot3minted.png' />

-## Special thanks to Celo Team for their support
+## Special thanks to Fantom Team for their support